vikash-india/PhotographyNotes2Myself/photography/postprocessing_workflows/P009-DodgingBurningAndSpongingTechniques.md

     - Always Use Pressure for Size: Off
         - Turn this on if working on a tablet with pressure pen.
         - This uses titling of the brush to get a different brush size.
-* Choose appropriate brush size and rub on the area of an image to lighten it up.
+* Choose appropriate brush size and rub on an area of an image to lighten it up.
     - Use [ or ] to increase of decrease the brush size.
-    - Keep adjusting the size of the brush to match with the image area.
+    - Keep adjusting the size of the brush to match the area size of the image.
     - Do not overlap an area otherwise it will lightened up more.
     - Rubbing on an area multiple times lightens the image multiple times.
     - Use the same speed to rub an area.
 *  Fix an area lightened up by mistake.
-    - Sometime the dodging and burning might cross the desired area and lighten an already highlighted area or further darken an area which is already in the shadow.
+    - Sometime dodging and burning might cross the desired area and lighten an already highlighted area or further darken an area which is already in the shadow.
     - Create a new layer.
     - Click Tools - History Brush Tool - History Brush Tool.